Yasser-Daffa/TeamA-SimpleCalc-Assign1/README.md

 **Standard**, **Programmer**, **Scientific**, and **Converter** modes.
 Developed as a small group project by **Team A**.

+# Navigation:

+- 1, 2, 3, ... n: Choose what you want to do in the menu.

+- Type a number → see the result.

+- back / return / leave: Goes to the previous sub-menu.

+- exit / stop / end: returns to main menu (for the original program)

 ---

 ## 1. Standard Mode